timb-machine-mirrors/CoolerVoid-casper-fs/README.md

    2: secret_img.iso
    3: secret_file.img
 ```
-The array hidden and array protect, you can insert a lot another files elements on context for example:
+The array is hidden and array protected.
+You can insert a lot of the elements of another file on context, for example:
 ```
 - protect:
    1: backup_httpd.log